Azi Mandel serves as the president of Yeshivat Shalshelet. Azi has many years of lay leadership experience with Bergen County Yeshiva day schools.

-Dov and his wife, Sheva, live in Teaneck, NJ, and have four children Leora (and her husband Shmuel Bak), Talia, Eitan and Noam.
+Azi and his wife, Rachel, live in Bergenfield, NJ, and have four children Coby (and his wife, Yakira Keiser), Arielle, Kayla and AJ.

 Glenn Pfeiffer serves as Yeshivat Shalshelet’s Treasurer.
 Glenn has considerable leadership experience with communal non-profit organizations as well as in his professional career.
 Glenn has served on both the Board and the Executive Board of RYNJ for the past 15 years, including terms as Treasurer and President, and is currently the Executive Vice President.
 RYNJ has benefited immeasurably from his visionary leadership, sensitivity and superior financial and organizational expertise.
 Glenn has also served on the Board of Congregation Beth Abraham in Bergenfield, including multiple stints as Secretary, and in his current capacity as Treasurer.
 Glenn draws on his extensive professional talents and experience as Senior International Tax Counsel for GE to provide strategic planning for the future of all the institutions with which he is involved, while focusing on broadening and strengthening the involvement and inclusion of all constituents.
 He is excited and proud to be involved and associated with Yeshivat Shalshelet.

-Glenn and his wife, Debby, live in Bergenfield, NJ, and have five children - Gila Garber (and her husband Baruch), Zahava (and her fiancé Jeremy Wexler), Ayelet (age 20), Miri (age 18) and Yehuda (age 15).
+Glenn and his wife, Debby, live in Bergenfield, NJ, and have five children - Gila Garber (and her husband Baruch), Zahava Wexler (and her husband Jeremy), Ayelet, Miri and Yehuda.

 Rhonda Avner RN, BSN, is the school nurse for the Abraham Joshua Heschel School for the past 22 years, and is a nurse at Camp Moshava I.O. for the last 15 years.
 In her role as a school and sleep away camp nurse, Rhonda sees the emotional and physical impact on children who struggle with learning, and is very passionate about the mission of Yeshivat Shalshelet.
 She feels strongly that children need a school that fits their individual educational and religious needs to become confident, successful learners, which in turn will promote physically and emotionally healthy children.